One-Token Rollout: Guiding Supervised Fine-Tuning of LLMs with Policy Gradient: Preliminaries

 \subsection{Supervised Fine-Tuning}

 The standard approach for adapting pre-trained LLMs to specific downstream tasks is Supervised Fine-Tuning.
-Given a dataset of prompt-response pairs, where the response $X$ is a sequence of tokens $\{x_1, x_2, \dots, x_T\}$, SFT aims to maximize the conditional probability of the ground-truth sequence.
-This is typically achieved by minimizing the negative log-likelihood loss, autoregressively training the model $\pi_\theta$ to predict the next token $x_t$ given the preceding context $x_{1:t-1}$:
+Given a dataset of prompt-response pairs, where the prompt-response pair is a sequence of tokens $\{p, x_1, x_2, \dots, x_T\}$, SFT aims to maximize the conditional probability of the ground-truth sequence.
+This is achieved by minimizing the negative log-likelihood loss, autoregressively training the model $\pi_\theta$ to predict the next token $x_t$ given the prompt $p$ and the preceding context $x_{1:t-1}$: